akikito0/notes/modern-dangers.md

 cells.
 This is what iron toxicity means.

-Like pretty much everyone today, you probably have accumulated lots of such iron over the years, especially if you are a male or a postmenopausal woman, as the monthly blood loss via menstruation helps remove the so-called free labile iron.
+Like pretty much everyone today, you probably have accumulated lots of such iron over the years, especially if you are a male or a postmenopausal woman (if you are a young woman, the monthly blood loss via menstruation helps remove free labile iron, although iron toxicity is still a risk).

 So what can you do?